 While Rene was preoccupied with his rising and falling political fortunes, Margaret remained in the care of her mother and later with her paternal grandmother, Yolande of Aragon.
 Yolande was a formidable woman, acting as regent in her son Rene’s absence.
 Margaret received an excellent education and was exposed to literature and the arts as both her grandmother and father were great patrons.
 Rene was a poet and artist himself.
 Margaret would learn the foundations of good government from her grandmother.
 She grew up to be beautiful, highly educated, passionate, energetic, strong-willed and proud with a forceful personality.

 Marriages discussed for Margaret included Emperor Frederick II, a son of the Count of St. Pol, Charles, Count of Charolais, the future Duke of Burgundy, and Charles, Count of Nevers.
 Talks were initiated for a marriage with King Henry VI in 1439 in the hopes of bringing an end to the long and expensive war between England and France.
-Beginning in 1443, Margaret spent time at the French court under Queen Marie’s care where she received acclaim for her beauty, accomplishments and character.
+Beginning in 1443, Margaret spent time at the French court under her aunt Queen Marie’s care where she received acclaim for her beauty, accomplishments and character.

 Henry sent an embassy to France headed by William de la Pole, earl of Suffolk in 1444.
 On May 22, a treaty of truce was signed guaranteeing peace for two years.
 Margaret’s betrothal to Henry was celebrated at the church of St. Martin in Tours.
 It was attended by the king and queen of France, Margaret’s parents, the Dukes of Calabria, Brittany and Alençon, the Dauphin and the Dauphine Margaret Stewart, the Counts of St. Pol and Vendôme and Margaret’s uncle, Charles Count of Maine.
 After the ceremony, eight days of celebrations commenced hosted by King Charles VII’s mistress Agnes Sorel.
 From that point on, Margaret was treated with the status of Queen of England.

-Margaret’s dowry was meagre.
+Margaret’s dowry was meager.
 It included the truce, her mother’s empty claim to the kingdom of Majorca and twenty thousand francs.
 She renounced her claims to her father’s possessions.
 There was some controversy over whether the county of Maine was to be returned to France or not which caused problems later.
 Suffolk returned to France in November with a large escort to bring Margaret to England.
 This expedition and the marriage itself cost over fifty-five hundred pounds which caused resentment among the English people.

 From November until April of 1445 there is some confusion about the sequence of events but it appears there was a proxy marriage at Nancy in early March.
 On March 15, she entered Paris and was welcomed at the Cathedral of Notre Dame the next day where her brother officially delivered her to the Duke of Suffolk.
 After the ceremonies ended, as Margaret took leave of her father and King Charles, they all wept.
 Rene was so overcome he could hardly speak.